 Members of staff responsible for inputting incidents onto Datix and for reviewing incidents receive training on the use of the Datix reporting system.
-During the previous year registered clinicians have been targeted with regard to undertaking Duty of Candour Learnpro e-learning training.
+During the previous year registered non -registered clinicians have been targeted with regard to undertaking Duty of Candour Learnpro e-learning training to increase numbers.